ed-kung/CSUN-Econ-433/docs/labs/lab03.md

 ## Assignment

 - Create a new script that accomplishes the following tasks:
-	- Read `IPUMS_ACS2019_CA_1.csv` and store it in a dataframe called `df`.
+	- Read `IPUMS_ACS2023_CA_1.csv` and store it in a dataframe called `df`.
-	- Assign `NA` to invalid values of `EMPSTAT` and `INCWAGE`.
+	- Assign `NA` to invalid values of `INCWAGE`.
 	- Calculate the following summary statistics:
-		- The total population in each county
+		- The total population by county
-		- The population of each race in each county
-		- The employment rate in each county
+		- The employment rate by county
-		- The average income of employed individuals, by county
+    - The average income of employed individuals by county
-		- The average income of employed individuals, by county, race, and sex
+    - The average income of employed individuals by county and sex

 	*Hint*: `COUNTYFIP` is the variable that contains the county codes.